ARTICLES

 Crop rotation, organic farming, and no-till farming are also a few examples of sustainability trends that farmers are embracing.
 These methods promote soil health, reduce greenhouse gas emissions, and conserve water resources.

 Then, there are agroforestry and reforestation practices that farmers employ in farming.
-These not only ensure that the ecologies remain forested and full of trees and other greenery, but also that the environment is protected from the dangers that climate change portend.
+These not only ensure that the ecologies remain forested and full of trees and other greenery, but also that the environment is protected from the dangers that climate change portends.

 National Farmers Day Honors Farmers